 The kitchen is a great place to include upcycled projects as well as a great source of unused clutter that can be used for a more valuable purpose.

 We happen to have a How to Guide about upcycling an IKEA Bekhvam Kitchen Trolley, and for this reason, Kitchen Trolley has nabbed the slot at K, but if you want to explore more Kitchen Upcycle Ideas head here or check out this great guest tutorial on how to paint your kitchen cabinets here.
 They can always use a different colour from time to time!

 L is for License Plates

 There are a ton of great upcycling ideas out there for license plates, from cutting them up to make jewellery to plastering them on the ceiling of your garage to putting them on the drawer fronts of your dresser.

 The ones we were drawn to when compiling this list were the ones that left you with somewhere to dump your junk when you come in the front door.

 Added bonus is that the above ideas don’t involve having to use any tools to actually cut the license plates into new shapes.
 These are more about manoeuvring the fixings and thankfully license plates already have wholes for that!

 M is for Mirror

-There are lots of ways to upcycle your mirrors into more attractive mirrors, but for this list list here are a couple ideas about how to upcycle your old mirrors as something with another purpose.
+There are lots of ways to upcycle old mirrors into more attractive mirrors, but for this list list here are a couple ideas about how to upcycle your old mirrors as something with another purpose.

 You could turn your mirror into a chalkboard or using it as wedding signage.